sunilshah/Automation/README.md

 It seems logical that if you want to control something, you need to measure it and predict it.

-For example, if you want to achieve a particular health outcome like blood glucose level or blood pressure, measuring it, predicting its response to nutrition, exercise and medication seems sufficient.
-Once you can predict it well, then achieving your goal of controlling it appears a matter of diligent execution by chaning the inputs that can be changed.
+For example, if you want to achieve a particular health outcome such as blood glucose level or blood pressure, measuring it, predicting its response to nutrition, exercise and medication seems sufficient.
+Once you can predict it well, then achieving your goal of controlling it appears a matter of diligent execution by changing the inputs.

 We all know from personal experience, that it is easier said than done.